shuhaowu/shuhaowu.github.com/posts/003-playing_with_go.md

 date: 2013-04-05 02:00

 It seems like I have gotten into the bad habit of coding and blogging before exams.
-The first exam is in 12 days and I have barely started studying (actually, I barely *know* the content).
+My first exam is in 12 days and I have barely started studying (actually, I barely *know* the content).

 That aside, I've taken the last few days to learn Go.
 I've heard a lot of good